 As I say, I do try to book an extortionately-priced train ticket home every single month – whether it be just for a short weekend or for an extended-stay over a holiday such as Easter.
-It’s a 4-hour journey from my flat to my home-home and there are always some connection problems in York, but the prospect of escaping Manchester and reconnecting with my family is enough to keep me sane.
+The prospect of escaping Manchester and reconnecting with my family, however, is enough to keep me sane.
 As well as a good book of course – February’s journey involved me diving into Elizabeth Gaskell’s ‘Mary Barton’ – and a Costa soya vanilla latte to accompany.
 Hashtag am I the pinnacle of basic?

-Arriving home and lying in my squishy bed, taking advantage of our amazing bath and raiding the pantry always makes me nostalgic, as well as fat.
+Arriving home and lying in my squishy bed, taking advantage of our amazing bath and raiding the pantry always makes me nostalgic.
 When I am home-home, I always find myself trawling through my old school yearbook and giggling about what pictures me and my friends used or what quotes we generously decided upon.
-I really miss the times I would see my best pals in the whole squiggly world every day.
-I vividly remeber the nights we would head on down to a house party, down various flavours of Bulmers cider, sit up to watch Ice Age and listen to ‘Careless Whisper’ being belted out on kareoke.
-The pain of not being able to transport myself into the past is real.
+I vividly remember the nights we would head on down to a house party, down various flavours of Bulmers cider, sit up to watch Ice Age and listen to ‘Careless Whisper’ being belted out on karaoke.
+The pain of not being able to transport me into the past is real.